terralang/terra/api.md

 ---

+    typ = quoteobj:gettype()

+Return the Terra type of this quotation.

+---

     typ = quoteobj:astype()

 Try to interpret this quote as if it were a Terra type object.
 This is normally used in [macros](#macros) that expect a type as an argument (e.g. `sizeof([&int])`).
 This function converts the `quote` object to the type (e.g. `&int`).

 ---

-    typ = quoteobj:gettype()
+    bool = quoteobj:islvalue()

-If the quote object is a typed expression that was passed as an argument to a macro, this will return the type of the value that will result when it is evaluated.
+`true` if the quote can be used on the left hand size of an assignment (i.e. it is an l-value).

 ---

     luaval = quoteobj:asvalue()

 Try to interpret this quote as if it were a simple Lua value.
-This is normally used in [macros](#macros) that expect constants as an argument (e.g. the macro that truncates expressions `truncate(2,foo())`).
-Currently only supports very simple constants (e.g. numbers).
+This is normally used in [macros](#macros) that expect constants as an argument.
+Only works for a subset of values (anything that can be a Constant expression).
 Consider using an escape rather than a macro when you want to pass more complicated data structures to generative code.

 ---